Step 1: Verify state is actually empty

 Key differentiators for enterprise platforms:

-The research shows that while manual recovery methods work, they require expertise and time investment.
+Manual recovery works, but it costs you expertise and time.
 Organizations like State Farm reduced their provisioning time from 3 days to under 5 minutes by adopting proper state management practices.
-Modern platforms like Scalr include these best practices, providing enterprise-grade state protection out of the box.
+Platforms like Scalr build these practices in, so the protection is there before you need it.